Heinola, inexperienced D lead Jets past Penguins, 4-1

 The Jets played Tuesday without six defensemen from last season’s team, which lost to eventual Stanley Cup champion St. Louis in the first round of the playoffs.
 The list includes Kulikov and Morrissey, while Dustin Byfuglien remains away from the team on a personal leave.
 Winnipeg traded Jacob Trouba to the New York Rangers, while Tyler Myers and Ben Chiarot left in free agency.

+“We all went through training camp together, so we all got to know each other pretty well,” Pionk said.
+“We created that bond in training camp and went from there.”

 Pittsburgh had injury troubles of its own as Evgeni Malkin and Nick Bjugstad were recently placed on injured reserve after leaving Saturday’s win against Columbus with lower body injuries.
-Penguins coach Mike Sullivan said both will be out long term.
-Patric Hornqvist also left Tuesday’s game with an undisclosed injury.
+Sullivan said both will be out long term.
+Patric Hornqvist also left Tuesday’s game with a lower-body injury.

+“We had a shortened bench for a lot of the game and the guys competed pretty hard,” Sullivan said.

 Crosby opened the scoring 32 seconds into the game.
 He was alone at the top of the crease when he redirected Jake Guentzel’s pass past Hellebuyck.